- Toyota's Entune with App Suite system

 The Limited Premium package is available for Limited models, with front and rear parking sensors, power windows, ambient lighting, and a glass breakage sensor.
 The Tundra Work Truck Package, available only on SR-trim models, includes vinyl-trimmed seats, heavy-duty all-weather flooring, and no-frills utility.

-Adding 4WD to the 4.6-liter V-8 model reduces mileage to 14 mpg city, 18 mpg highway and 16 mpg combined; adding it to the 5.7-liter engine yields gas mileage of 13 mpg city, 17 mpg highway, and 15 mpg combined.
+Choosing 4WD with the 4.6-liter V-8 model reduces mileage to 14 mpg city, 18 mpg highway and 16 mpg combined; adding it to the 5.7-liter engine yields gas mileage of 13 mpg city, 17 mpg highway, and 15 mpg combined.